godotengine/godot-docs/tutorials/xr/xr_action_map.rst

   * - 3
     - 0
     - This is the priority of the action set.
-      If multiple active action sets have actions bound to the same controllers inputs or outputs, the action set with the highest priority value will determine the action that is updated.
+      If multiple active action sets have actions bound to the same controller's inputs or outputs, the action set with the highest priority value will determine the action that is updated.